 - Complaints against faculty may be presented to the Chancellor as outlined in the University of Wisconsin Oshkosh Faculty Personnel Rules, Chapter Nine, Part B, Faculty Complaints.

 - Complaints against academic staff may be presented to the Chancellor as outlined in the University of Wisconsin Oshkosh Academic Staff Personnel Rules, Chapter Sixteen, Complaints.

-- Complaints against classified staff may be presented to the Director of Equity & Affirmative Action or directly to the Chancellor.
+- Complaints against classified staff may be presented to the Director of Equal Opportunity & Access or directly to the Chancellor.